Law 14 (Bill 96)

 Under Law 14:

-What changes are coming into effect as of Fall 2024?
+What changes came into effect in Fall 2024?